wahengchang/nodejs-cron-job-must-know/README.md

 # nodejs-cron-job-must-know
 it is an example of running Node.js script with every certain period(cron and non-cron job)

+#### Why don't we use Linux `crontab`
+ - We can provide the full path to node `/usr/local/bin/node` in your cron job like:
+    - `30 6 1 * * /usr/local/bin/node /home/steve/example/script.js`
+ - Or making a script with the command, and then adding that to cron:
+    ```
+    #!/usr/bin/env sh
+    node /home/campaigns/reporting/UNIT_TESTS/testCron.js > /home/campaigns/reporting/UNIT_TESTS/cron.log
+    ```
+- The problem of two above method is messing up the path, all the command is in `absolut path`, but the script is in `relative path`.
+It causes the error of file not found.

 ## Install
 This is the lib is used to keep the cron-job alive, which triggers the node script at certain time.